Author: WhyGolf WhysGuy

 1. Steepen Your Angle of Attack

 This can be accomplished by slightly repositioning the ball back in your stance and hinging your wrists early in the downswing to create a steep motion.
 It's critical to keep this motion going through impact, without flipping your wrists or lifting up on the ball.
 Practicing with a "strike down, not across" swing will help you develop a steeper angle of attack and more backspin on your shots.
-If you are having trouble flipping early, consider trying out the WhyGolf ArmAlarm.
-Its wrist clip will beep when you flip or cup early with your wrists.
+If you are having trouble flipping early with your wrists (i.e., releasing the club too quickly), consider trying out the WhyGolf ArmAlarm.
+The WristAlarm wrist clip attaches to your glove and will beep when you flip or cup early with your wrists.